Glass ceiling: Hiring practices

-When women leave their current place of employment to start their own businesses, they tend to hire other women.
-Men tend to hire other men.
-These hiring practices eliminate "the glass ceiling" because there is no more competition of capabilities and discrimination of gender.
-These support the segregated identification of "men's work" and "women's work."
+When women leave their current place of employment to start their own businesses, they tend to hire other women, and men to hire other men.
+These hiring practices (seemingly) diminish "the glass ceiling" effect because there is a perception of less competition of capabilities and sex discrimination.
+They appear to ally with the idea of "men's work" and "women's work".

 Cross-cultural context

 Few women tend to reach positions in the upper echelon of society, and organizations are largely still almost exclusively led by men.
 Studies have shown that the glass ceiling still exists in varying levels in different nations and regions across the world.
 The stereotypes of women as emotional and sensitive could be seen as key characteristics as to why women struggle to break the glass ceiling.
-It is clear that even though societies differ from one another by culture, beliefs and norms, they hold similar expectations of women and their role in the society.
+It is clear that even though societies differ from one another by culture, beliefs, and norms, they hold similar expectations of women and their role in society.
 These female stereotypes are often reinforced in societies that have traditional expectations of women.
 The stereotypes and perceptions of women are changing slowly across the world, which also reduces gender segregation in organizations.

+Overcoming glass ceiling

+Despite significant improvement of women's participation in the labor force due to equity programs, advanced education levels, and work-life balanced policies, women are still underrepresented in upper-level positions in the workplace.
+There has been substantial invisible barriers for them to reach high-level management position such as lack of social capital, low level of self-efficacy and self-esteem, gender stereotypes, and masculine organizational culture.
+In fact, individual, government and organization effort are needed to break double glass ceilings in which not only cultural and gender biases but also limitation of access to resources and opportunities have been rooted in the male-dominated workplace.